MikaSchoenmakers/MikasBalatro/README.md

 ### Seal Collector
 Gains +25 Chips for every card with a seal, starting at 25 Chips.

+### The Stockpiler
+Gives +1 hand size for every 4 cards in your deck above 52.

 ### Suit Alley
 Diamond and Club cards gain +12 Chips when scored.
 Heart and Spade cards gain +3 Mult when scored.